AlexsLemonade/refinebio-web/README.md

 yarn lint
 ```

-You can run this command with [options](https://eslint.org/docs/latest/use/command-line-interface#options) such as `--fix` which automatically fix linting errors (e.g., module import order, layout formatting).
+You can run this command with [options](https://eslint.org/docs/latest/use/command-line-interface#options) such as `--fix` which automatically fixes linting errors (e.g., module import order, layout formatting).

 ### Build